 Adam was quite literally made of dust.
 Jesus as God is not a created being and is omnipresent, outside of space and time, and not composed of any created material.

 The two Adams are not to same.
 One was able to bring sin into this world only.
-And once he brought int into our world he could do nothing to save or help us after we each sinned.
+And once he brought it into our world he could do nothing to save or help us after we each sinned.
 Adam had zero power to help us with our sin problem.
 He couldn’t forgive us of sin or live a life of obedience in our stead.
 Only Someone who was God, the Law-Giver could die in our stead and free us from the penalty of the law.
 The “Second Adam” lived a perfect life in our stead, and died as our Substitute.
 He possesses the divine authority to forgive sins and give us daily victory over temptation.
 The Second Adam holds power to affect our character, not just our nature (the first Adam effects our nature only and not character).
 This Second Adam is more than human.
-Rather than depending on someone for life – as Adam did – He is the Source of all life, a life-giving spirit through being both Creator and Savior.
+Rather than depending on someone for life – as Adam did – He is the Source of all life, a life-giving spirit through being both Creator and becoming our Savior.

 Here in these verses we see an eternal principle at work in the universe when it comes to beings with moral understanding.
 For all of us, the natural comes first.
 We are born, and then we must be born again in order to be spiritual.